ucsb-ccs-computing/S20-20B/_lab/lab02.md

 [https://www.geeksforgeeks.org/operator-overloading-in-python/](https://www.geeksforgeeks.org/operator-overloading-in-python/)

 * `getBooksByAuthor(self, author)` - method that returns a str containing all of the Book details by a specified author.
 Note that each book will be in its own line (ending with a `\n` character).
+Also note that the input parameter (author) may be in a different case than the case of the author that the book was constructed with - in this situation, the comparison of the authors' names should be case insensitive ('a' == 'A').
 An example (with correct order) is shown below:

 ```python
 b0 = Book("Cujo", "King, Stephen", 1981)